genes-and-health/MED_PY/README.md

 * Identical or near identical prescriptions are found in `ord` (repeat) and `stmt` (short-term medication and treatment) entries
 * Different SNOMED codes for the same entity are captured by different cuts

-So for one patient, there are 59 prescriptions assigned to a single date!
+So for one patient, there are **97 prescriptions assigned to a single date**!

 **Solution**